oolong32/cat_nav/README.md

 * Possibilty to define/change order of page list view
 * Markdown editor for page content
 * Possibility to add links to other pages at the end of a page's content
+* What is the default category for a page?
+Needs to be set, otherwise an error will be raised or other kinds of trouble might arise